Jeter’s Marlins close losing year with 5-4 win over Phils

 With Miami out of contention and Sunday’s game not having playoff implications, manager Don Mattingly allowed shortstop Miguel Rojas to run the club.
 Rojas also had a one-day managerial stint in the final game of 2019.

+“The guys made it easy on me, everybody did their jobs,” Rojas said.
+“It’s always nice to see the game from a different perspective.
+Overall, I’m happy and proud the way they played today.”

-Marlins starter Pablo López returned from a right rotator cuff strain to make his first appearances since July 11.
+Marlins starter Pablo López returned from a right rotator cuff strain to make his first appearance since July 11.
 Limited to 1 2/3 innings and 42 pitches, Lopez gave up one run, four hits, struck out four and walked one.

 Eddy Alvarez hit a run-scoring triple and scored on Jazz Chisholm Jr.’s single against Philadelphia starter Bailey Falter in the first.